Become a Mentor

 Next Steps:

 If you are interested in becoming a mentor, please give us a call or email us.
 We’ll meet with you one-on-one to answer any questions you might have.
 We can also arrange for you to meet with an existing mentor.
-If you decide you’d like to volunteer, the school district requires a simple background check to ensure student safety.
+If you decide you’d like to volunteer, the school district requires a background check to ensure student safety.

 We are confident that volunteering with PreCollegiate will be a life changing experience for you, and the impact you will have on students is immeasurable.
 Please feel free to contact us anytime!